datacamp-content/courses-introduction-to-shell/chapter4.md

 - Correct: the loop uses `files` instead of `$files`, so the list consists of the word "files".
 - No: the loop uses `files` instead of `$files`, so the list consists of the word "files" rather than the expansion of `files`.

---- type:PureMultipleChoiceExercise lang:bash xp:50 key:
+--- type:PureMultipleChoiceExercise lang:bash xp:50 key:4fcfb63c4f
 ## Names and values

 A common mistake is to forget to use `$` before the name of a variable.